-Your Body
+Your body

 What to expect

-Your Baby
+Your baby

 What to expect

 Many developments have taken place.
 Baby’s lungs are capable of breathing.
 Baby’s organs are maturing and his or her skin is not as wrinkly.
-Baby is nearly a foot long and two pounds in weight – double of what it was four weeks ago.
+Baby is nearly a foot long and two pounds in weight – double what it was four weeks ago.
 Baby can now recognise your husband’s voice.
-Ask him to speak to baby.
+Ask him to speak to the baby.
 Baby responds to your eating too spicy food by hiccupping!

-Taking care
+Taking care of yourself

 Tips